alecpm/opsworks-web-python/plone_buildout/README.md

 There are a number of configuration options for the shared blob storage under the `plone_blobs` key.
 See `attributes/defaults.rb` for details.
-If you would like to simply use a shared blob dir on a single instance, you may remobe this layer, and set the "plone_blobs":
+If you would like to simply use a shared blob dir on a single instance, you may remove this layer, and set the "plone_blobs":
 "blob_dir" attribute to the desired location (generally `/srv/www/zeoserver/shared/var/blobstorage`).